desihub/desi-aws/README.md

 ```
 which uses the *find.py* script to generate a JSON file tree stored as *find.json*.

+The *find.py* script is a multi-threaded filesystem crawler.
+Its performance is bounded by the speed of calls to the operating system,
+so it runs best with a large number of workers available in its thread pool.
+Thus, the `--max-workers` parameter in the *makefile* should be set anywhere between 32 and 128,
+and and you should run `make find.json` in a **compute node** with the corresponding number of CPUs.

 ---
 <details>
  <summary><h4>Technical details</h4></summary>

-The *find.py* script is a multi-threaded, recursive filesystem crawler.
-For example, given a directory structure like
+The *find.py* script recursively crawls the filesystem starting from a specified root directory.
+It outputs a JSON tree of every file and subdirectory contained within a specified depth (default: unlimited),
+with information on their name, type, and byte size.
+For example, if the given root directory has the following structure,
 ```
 .
 ├── docs